quixio/quix-cli/docs/cli-local-debug.md

 ### Step 1: Setting Up the Broker

 !!! note
-    If you did all the steps from the [Quickstart](cli-quixtart.md) tutorial, your local pipeline broker is already up and running
+    If you followed all the steps from the [Quickstart](cli-quixtart.md) tutorial, your local pipeline broker is already up and running.

 Depending on your setup, you can choose to use your local pipeline broker, another local broker, or the Quix Cloud broker.
 Here are the steps to configure each:

 === "Local Pipeline Broker"

-    To use your local pipeline broker, start your local pipeline broker using:
+    To use your local pipeline broker, start it using:

     ```bash
     quix broker up